 The consideration of filtration level must include the capabilities of the existing HVAC equipment.
 If there is not space for the desired filters in the air handler, fan horsepower to handle the increased resistance, or preventative maintenance programs to adequately maintain these systems, the cost and effort to enhance these air systems may be wasted or even detrimental to overall system performance.
 Barton Associates has the in-house expertise to recommend a comprehensive design, operation and maintenance plan to achieve your goals to provide a healthy and safe environment for your occupants.

 In the coming weeks, please look for our articles on enhanced filtration opportunities, Ultraviolet HVAC components, and ventilation.
-While there is no one solution to the problem of airborne contaminants in building systems, choosing the right partner provide a sensible approach to combating these issues can make all the difference.
+While there is no one solution to the problem of airborne contaminants in building systems, choosing the right partner to provide a sensible approach in combating these issues can make all the difference.
 If you have any questions, please do not hesitate to contact Stephen E. Oskin, PE, LEED AP at 814-880-6070 or email@example.com.